TheOpteProject/LGL/README.md

 - Adai, Alex T., Shailesh V. Date, Shannon Wieland, and Edward M. Marcotte.
 “LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks.”
 Journal of Molecular Biology 340, no. 1 (2004): 179–90. https://doi.org/10.1016/j.jmb.2004.04.047.

+Note: Most of the Perl contained in this package is no longer maintained.
+The Java and C++ components are modernized.

 # Example output

 ![Holding Space](https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/images/homology_graph.jfif)